Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 2

 was a jabber in their lines.
 Then he went out, I

-Bulgaria's comin is sd to
+Bulgaria's coming is sd to

-be imminent
+be imminent.

 Someone had a shot at him - at least it went